 1. Landlord or Property Management Contact Information

 At the top of your rent increase notice letter, include your name (if you are the landlord) or the property management company’s name.
-You may even choose to include this information on the envelope as well.
-This helps the tenant immediately see who the letter is from, grabbing their attention better than blank papers or envelopes.
+This asserts professionalism and helps the tenant immediately see who the letter is from, grabbing their attention better than blank papers or envelopes.
 Don’t forget to include a contact phone number, address, and email address if the tenant needs to contact you to discuss the increase.

 2. Today’s Date

-In New Jersey, landlords must give tenants with a yearly lease a 60- to 90-day notice, but only 15 days is required in Idaho.
+In New York, landlords must give tenants with a yearly lease a 60-day notice, but only 30 days is required in Idaho.
 Therefore, adding the date shows that you are adhering to these laws and making this adjustment as easy for the tenants as possible.

-This is an area that’s small in size but can have a major impact.
+This is an area that’s small in size but can have a major impact on how the tenant will perceive and respond to your rent increase letter.
 Some landlords greet their tenants by saying, “Dear tenant,” but we recommend using the tenant’s first name.
 Using their name feels much more personal and encourages open communication, while using a generic heading can feel robotic and impersonal.

 4. Body of the Letter

-The body of the rent increase notice is where you have the most room to be flexible with your tone.
-You can use strictly professional language or write somewhat informally, depending on your style and personal relationship with tenants.
-You may also write a few paragraphs or keep the body as brief as possible.
+The body of the rent increase notice is where you have the most room for flexibility in your tone.
+You can be strictly professional or somewhat informal in your language based on your style and relationship with tenants.
+You may also choose to write a few paragraphs or keep it concise.

-However you choose to write your rent increase letter to tenants, there are a few details you must include, like:
+However you choose to write your rent increase letter to tenants, there are a few details you must include, like the following:

 - Current amount of rent